Koenkk/zigbee2mqtt.io/docs/devices/E21-N13A.md

 <!-- Notes END: Do not edit below this line -->

+## Device Type
+Sengled bulbs are Zigbee [end devices](/advanced/zigbee/01_zigbee_network.html#end-device), not [routers](/advanced/zigbee/01_zigbee_network.html#router), and therefore will not extend the reach of your Zigbee network.
+For more information see the [Sengled FAQ](https://support.sengled.com/hc/en-us/articles/115010871308-Do-any-Sengled-Zigbee-devices-act-as-Zigbee-repeaters-).

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).